microsoftgraph/msgraph-sdk-powershell/src/Security/v1.0/docs/Update-MgSecuritySubjectRightsRequest.md

     - `[Tasks <IMicrosoftGraphPlannerTask[]>]`: Read-only.
 Nullable.
 Returns the plannerPlans shared with the user.
   - `[PostalCode <String>]`: The postal code for the user's postal address.
 The postal code is specific to the user's country/region.
 In the United States of America, this attribute contains the ZIP code.
 Maximum length is 40 characters.
 Returned only on $select.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).
   - `[PreferredDataLocation <String>]`: The preferred data location for the user.
 For more information, see OneDrive Online Multi-Geo.
   - `[PreferredLanguage <String>]`: The preferred language for the user.
-Should follow ISO 639-1 Code; for example, en-US.
+The preferred language format is based on RFC 4646.
+The name is a combination of an ISO 639 two-letter lowercase culture code associated with the language, and an ISO 3166 two-letter uppercase subculture code associated with the country or region.
+Example: 'en-US', or 'es-ES'.
 Returned by default.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values)
   - `[PreferredName <String>]`: The preferred name for the user.
 Not Supported.
 This attribute returns an empty string.Returned only on $select.
   - `[Presence <IMicrosoftGraphPresence>]`: presence
     - `[(Any) <Object>]`: This indicates any property can be added to this object.